ChumakAn/Java_labs/README.md

  - Instead of getters/setters you should use `@Data` annotation from lombok
  - Use maven and Jococo(in build section), FindBugs, PMD, CheckStyle plugins
  - Run `mvn site` and fix errors reported by checkstyle, pmd and findbugs

+### TASK FOR LAB 9:

++ Create REST service and implement CRUD operations on object from 8-th lab.
++ GET operation should use id
++ GET operation without id should return list of all objects
++ To implement REST service base class from 8-th lab should be expanded with id field of type int
++ Code should be checked with findbugs, checkstyle and pmd plugins
++ Code should be in a different pull request than lab8
++ Controller and RestApplication should be in a different packages
++ Objects should be stored in a Map

 ### TO RUN:
  - Clone/download LabNo8 branch